angular/angular/aio/content/cli/index.md

 ### Schematics

-The [ng generate](cli/generate) and [ng add](cli/add) commands take as an argument the artifact or library to be generated or added to the current project.
+The [ng generate](cli/generate) and [ng add](cli/add) commands take, as an argument, the artifact or library to be generated or added to the current project.
 In addition to any general options, each artifact or library defines its own options in a *schematic*.
 Schematic options are supplied to the command in the same format as immediate command options.